-- To deny that you are the father and consent to the adoption, or
+- Deny that you are the father and consent to the adoption, or

 What can I do if I cannot afford an attorney?

-If you cannot afford an attorney, and have received notice of a pending adoption, you may seek legal counsel by contacting the court administrator’s office in the county where the child lives.
-You may qualify for legal counsel appointed at public expense.
+If the child is in the adoption process and you cannot afford an attorney, you may qualify for legal help.
+Contact the court administrator’s office in the county where the child lives.
+You may be able to get legal counsel appointed at public expense.